ASzot/rl-toolkit/README.md

 # Still a work in progress.

 A framework to quickly and flexibly implement RL algorithms.
 Easily implement your own RL algorithms.
-Key features that give you full control while allowing you to focus on only the important parts.
-You can do all of these things without touching the rest of the code!
+Have control over the key features and only focus on the important parts.
+You can do all of these things without touching any of the code!
 - Custom policies.
 - Custom update functions.
 - Configurable replay buffer or trajectory storage.
 Control how you collect agent experience.
-- Custom extendable loggers.
+- Custom loggers.
 Default integration for TensorBoard and W&B.
 - Define environment wrappers.
 Use this to log custom environment statistics, define and pass command line arguments, and add wrappers.
 - Environment multi-processing.